-Graduate School n Request
+Graduate School am Request

-This form is due AT LEAST two weeks prior to the date of the examination.
-Use this form to schedule graduate examinations/ defenses for masters and doctoral programs.
-See the instruction sheet for information on filling out this form.
+This form is due AT LEAST two weeks prior to the date of t defenses for masters and doctoral programs.
+See the instr he examination.
+Use this form to schedule graduate examinations/ uction sheet for information on filling out this form.

 Student Name: Student Number:

 Degree/Program •

-Type of Examination: (Check One) Master's Thesis Defense (Plan I) Master's Non-Thesis (Plan II) Choose one of the following: Project Report Comp Exam Doctoral-Comprehensive Examination Doctoral-Thesis Defense
+Type of Examination: (Check One) Master's Non-Thesis (Plan I) Master's Non-Thesis (Plan II) Choose one of the following: Project Report Comp Ex Doctoral-Comprehensive Examination Doctoral-Thesis Defense am

 Date of Exam: Time of Exam: Room Number:

 Examination Committee (type names, no signatures):

 Faculty Name Program Affiliation

-Chair: -
+Chair:

--

--
+¥

+¥

+· ·

-ALL students must obtain the signature of their graduate progra n director, approving the above information.
+ALL students must obtain the signature of their graduate prog ram director, approving the above information.

 Grad.
 Prog.
 Director: Date: